You are here

 Research interests

 Martin was a Co-Investigator on the AHRC-funded Listening Experience Database project, as part of which he worked on a study of Listening Experiences in Christian Worship in Britain.
 His work on this project has been published in Nineteenth-Century Music Review and in two volumes of essays based on contributions to project conferences.
+He is Assistant Editor of The Canterbury Dictionary of Hymnology to which he has contributed numerous entries.

 Martin has supervised three PhD students to completion and is currently supervising a further four students.
-Former students have completed theses on Sir Arthur Sullivan, on Jacques Maritain and theological aesthetics and music (co-supervised with a colleauge in Philosophy), and on musical festivals in nineteenth-century Britain.
+Former students have completed theses on Sir Arthur Sullivan, on Jacques Maritain and theological aesthetics and music (co-supervised with a colleague in Philosophy), and on musical festivals in nineteenth-century Manchester.
 Current PhD students are working on projects relating to a variety of aspects of British musical culture in the eighteenth, nineteenth and twentieth centuries, including Salvation Army musical festivals, the development of municipal orchestras, hymnody and the Clapham sect (co-supervised with a colleague in Religious Studies), and new music at the Crystal Palace.
 Martin has supervised full-time and part-time PhD students from a variety of backgrounds, ranging from those teaching in higher education to those returning to academic study in retirement.
 He also has experience of helping students to secure funding for doctoral study.
 Martin would welcome enquiries from potential research students interested in working on topics related to his areas of research specialism.
 For further information, including on funding opportunities, please see the Postgraduate Research page of the OU Music website.

 For details of Martin's published work, please see the Publications page.